dfailing/davidfailing.com/content/post/2021-05-18-kevin-kelly-s-unsolicited-advice/index.md

 * "Don't treat people as bad as they are.
 Treat them as good as you are."
 * "You can reduce the annoyance of someone's stupid belief by increasing your understanding of why they believe it."
 * "If your goal does not have a schedule, it is a dream."
-* "The greatest teacher is called `doing.`"
+* "The greatest teacher is called `doing.'"
-* "... `I have a rule for X` is the only excuse you need for your own personal policies. ..."
+* "... `I have a rule for X' is the only excuse you need for your own personal policies. ..."
 * "Don't let your email inbox become your to do list."
 * "Advice like these are not laws.
 They are like hats.
 If one doesn't fit, try"